cbwinslow/item-analyzer/README.md

 ## Compliance

 Adheres to GDPR, CCPA for data protection.
+User data is encrypted, stored securely in Cloudflare D1/R2.
+No data shared without consent.
+Users can request data deletion.

 ## Development Notes